-The editors of this volume intend to invite authors with research and practice expertise around various student populations in preparing them for college and career readiness as well as postsecondary transitions.
-This book will be the first of its kind to discuss career development and postsecondary transitions from an access and equity perspective.
-Further, this text serves as a call to action to ensure the United States’s most vulnerable populations has an opportunity to successfully transition into multiple postsecondary options after high school.
+The editors of this volume invited authors with research and practice expertise around various student populations in preparing them for college and career readiness as well as postsecondary transitions.
+This book is the first of its kind to discuss career development and postsecondary transitions from an access and equity perspective.
+Further, this text serves as a call to action to ensure the United States’ most vulnerable populations has an opportunity to successfully transition into multiple postsecondary options after high school.

 - The Impact of Classroom Practices Teacher Educators' Reflections on Culturally Relevant Teachers